 Then the pepperoni slices go on top of that.
-They made the first one so nice and even, didn’t they?
+They made the first one so nice and even, didn't they?
 The second one ended up being a smiley face.
 Sometimes having fun is much more important than an even distribution of processed meat slices!
-If your kids are more adventurous than mine, you might try other “toppings”, like ham and pineapple, onions and peppers, or other meat.
-For us, pepperoni is stretching things, but I find that the pride of cooking their own dinner makes them eat things they’re iffy about at other times.
+If your kids are more adventurous than mine, you might try other pizza toppings, like ham and pineapple, onions and peppers, or chicken, bacon or sausage.
+For us, pepperoni is stretching things, but I find that the pride of cooking their own dinner makes them eat things they're iffy about at other times.

 Oh, and watch out, because you might find that you have a couple of nibblers attacking the pepperoni when you turn your back!

 The final touch is one last tortilla, then down goes the lid!
 I didn't really time it but I think it took about 5-6 minutes to cook.
 I fidget in the kitchen, so I ended up checking it repeatedly, which in hindsight probably made it take longer.
 I just hate it when I burn things, because everyone makes fun of me.
 (I'm still getting flack from my son for setting the Christmas potatoes on fire four-and-a-half years ago.)

 Once it's finished, remove, slice, and enjoy these delicious and easy pizzadillas!